Vivaldi browser now uses DuckDuckGo as default search engine in private windows

 As most other browsers do, Vivaldi offers a private browsing mode that offers a degree of privacy insofar as it doesn’t record the sites you visit or store cookies and temporary files.
 However, moving forward, Vivaldi will also make privacy-focused DuckDuckGo the default search engine within private browsing windows, irrespective of what your default search engine is in the normal browsing mode.

 Founded in 2008, DuckDuckGo is pitched as the antithesis of Google, insofar as it doesn’t profile or track its users around the web.
-It also promises to serve the same results to all users, generating answers from hundreds of sources such as Wikipedia and OpenStreetMap.
+It also promises to serve the same results to all users.

 Apple has offered DuckDuckGo as a search option in Safari since 2014, while Tor has used it by default since 2016.